OfficeDev/office-js-docs-pr/docs/publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md

 > - If you’re targeting a cloud or hybrid environment, we recommend that you [use Centralized Deployment via the Office 365 admin center](../publish/centralized-deployment.md) to publish your add-ins.
 > - SharePoint catalogs are not supported for Office for Mac.
 To deploy Office Add-ins to Mac clients, you must submit them to [AppSource](/office/dev/store/submit-to-the-office-store).

-## Set up an add-in catalog
+## Create an add-in catalog

-Complete the steps in one of the following sections to set up an add-in catalog on SharePoint or on Office 365.
+Complete the steps in one of the following sections to create an add-in catalog on SharePoint or on Office 365.

-### To set up an add-in catalog for on-premises SharePoint
+### To create an add-in catalog for on-premises SharePoint

 > [!NOTE]
 > The UI in on-premises SharePoint still refers to add-ins as **apps**.